akb825/ModularShaderLanguage/doc/Language.md

 * `src_blend_factor`: set to the factor to use for both the source color and alpha.
 Possible values are the same as `src_color_blend_factor`.
 * `dst_blend_factor`: set to the factor to use for both the destination color and alpha.
 Possible values are the same as `src_color_blend_factor`.
 * `blend_op`: the operation to apply for both the color and alpha blending.
 Possible values are the same as `color_blend_op`.
-* `color_mask`: mask for the color channels to write to.
+* `color_write_mask`: mask for the color channels to write to.
 This may be set to 0 to disable writing to the color buffer, or a combination of `R`, `G`, `B`, and `A` for writing to the red, green, blue, and alpha colors.
 For example: `RGB` to write to all channels except for alpha.

 ### Other render states